 Sometimes these consultants even make house calls!
 Additionally, your pediatrician’s office may have a lactation consultant on staff, or can point you in the direction of one

 Avoid struggling with breastfeeding issues by investing in the right education from the beginning.
 Enroll in The Ultimate Breastfeeding Class today.

 The Biggest Concerns New Moms Have about Breastfeeding

-New mothers have an endless amount of firsts to figure out and breastfeeding is a big one.
+New mothers have an endless amount of firsts to figure out and breastfeeding for the first time is a big one.

-This next section will identify some of those breastfeeding concerns and remove some of the unknowns that can cause cause new moms anxiety.
+This next section will identify some of those breastfeeding concerns and remove some of the unknowns that can cause new moms anxiety.

 What is Colostrum and do I Have it?!